 The ladies of the world have spoken and people are finally listening.
 I am telling you now is your time to shine!
 If you ever wanted to go out and do something go and do it!
-I was a little worried at one point because I felt in my new self discovery that maybe I was embarrassing my kids.
-I dress quite differently to the other Mum's and there have been rumblings I've overheard between some of them that I am weird and talk to "ghosts".
-Whatever we know what the school ground culture is like.
+I was a little worried at one point because I felt like in my new self-discovery that maybe I was embarrassing my kids.
+I dress quite differently from the other Mum's and there have been rumblings I've overheard between some of them that I am weird and talk to "ghosts".
+The school ground culture amongst Mothers is one of the most toxic environments out there.
 My son turned to me and told me he liked that I was different because it was who I was - like the way he likes to wear his hair.
 Maybe it was him telling me he wasn't going to get a haircut but I understood the comparison.
-He at 9 years old knew that it was a part of who I was and he was proud of it!
-Knowing I have their support behind me, I feel like I can go out and do anything!
+In fact. just the other day at School I picked him wearing some short denim shorts.
+They honestly are not the kind of thing I ever wear but see everyone else wearing them.
+I don't know why but I got some and put them on.
+I didn't feel like me at all.
+I'm normally in vintage or punk-inspired clothing with Doc Martens and a beanie.
+When I picked him up, he almost walked past me and his words were "Mum what are you wearing?
+You don't look like you at all!"
+He at 10 years old knew that it was a part of who I was and he told me he was proud that I am different and that he didn't want me to be like everyone else because that is boring.
+He even wrote about me for a school project and the fact that I had written books and he aspired to be like me and write a book one day.
+Here was me worried I was embarrassing them, yet I was inspiring and teaching them to be themselves, no matter who that is.
+Knowing I have the kid's support and love behind me, I feel like I can go out and do anything!

 It is so very easy to lose yourself and even harder to find where you fit.
 When you do find it, there are challenges but you make it work because it is a part of the new you.

-Don't forget to like the Facebook page for regular updates
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!